 Now you know this bit of knowledge, how do you actually use it?
 Sadly, you can't really in most places.
-Stuff like css just doesn't support this type of border-radius yet.
+CSS just doesn't support this type of border-radius yet.
+If you are making an app for Apple devices, they support this with all different kinds of UI.
 I can show you how I made these pictures tho.
-In figma, you can click the expand button on the border radius, and then click the 3 dots, and increase the smoothness.
+In Figma, you can click the expand button on the border radius section, and then click the 3 dots, and increase the smoothness.

 Lets look at some good examples of the smooth corners in use, here is a comparasion of iOS and Android 12.

 Both of these look great in my opinion, but you can really see how the smooth iOS corners make the Android buttons and controls look jagged in comparison.